TOURNAMENT RULES & PROCEDURES

 taijiquan for at least one year;

-year or a previous year at a USCKF sanctioned tournament; and
+year or a previous year at this or another tournament.

 EQUIPMENT.
 Participants wear a T-shirt,